chezyio/SC3010/README.md

 -   Types of fuzzing
     -   Mutation-based
         -   Collects a corpus of inputs that explores as many states as possible
-        -   Perturbe inputs randomly and possibly guided by heuristics
+        -   Perturbe inputs randomly (bit flips, integer increments, substitute with small, large, negative integers) and possibly guided by heuristics
         -   Simple to set up and can be used for off-the-shelf software
     -   Generation-based
         -   Convert a specification of input format into a generative procedure